islam-education/islam-education/docs/basic-knowledge/zakat.md

 - **Silver niṣāb (approximate):** **$2,500 USD**
 - **Gold niṣāb (approximate):** **$18,000 USD**

-Some scholars use the **silver standard**, while others use the **gold standard**.
-This difference can affect whether Zakat is due.

-> These values are approximate and can change depending on market prices.
+Some scholars use the **silver standard**, while others use the **gold standard**. <br> This difference can affect whether Zakat is due.<br> These values are approximate and can change depending on market prices.

 ##How Much is Zakat?